dotlang/language/doc/RFE.md

-# Electron - Requests for Enhancement
+# Dotlang - Requests for Enhancement

 N - A notation to join two arrays.
 In Haskell we have: